maxravel/taskApp/readme.md

 make structure of app; done
-style structure; do more
 make adding li; dome
 make removing li; done
+use localStorage;  done
+remove from localStorage;  done
+style structure; do more
+add filter;
 make removing all task button;
-add filter;
-use localStorage;  done
-remove from localStorage;
+work on x button;